jewsroch/tic-tac-toe/README.md

 ## Usage

 This app uses [gulp](http://gulpjs.com/) for builds and [browserify](http://browserify.org/) for client side module loading.
-For development, it also uses [browser-sync](http://www.browsersync.io/), and [nodemon](http://nodemon.io/) to watch for changes and reload node and reload node and/or the linked browser.
+For development, it uses [browser-sync](http://www.browsersync.io/) and [nodemon](http://nodemon.io/) to watch for changes and reload node and/or the linked browser.

 To build the app, run the `gulp` command.